If you like Skforecast , please give us a star on GitHub! ⭐️

 # ==============================================================================

-# One hot encoding of week day
+# One hot encoding transformer

-data = pd.get_dummies(data, columns=['week_day'], dtype='int64')
+data = one_hot_encoder.fit_transform(data)

 # Split data train-val-test